 North Carolina’s districts have been continually challenged since they were first drawn in 2011.

 Congressional lines originally created in 2011 have already been successfully challenged as an illegal racial gerrymander.
 New districts were drawn in 2016, and have been used twice so far.

 There’s currently a new challenge to these districts — this time on partisan grounds.
 The U.S. Supreme Court will likely decide the matter, and could use North Carolina as a precedent-setting case for partisan gerrymandering nationwide.

 Here are the current Congressional lines.

-Want the full version of this challenge?
+Want to read about the Congressional challenges?
 See Common Cause/League of Women Voters below.
 Jump right there.

 The state’s General Assembly lines from 2011 were found illegal, and the court system has overseen a process where the state legislature drew some new lines and a special court-appointed expert drew others.

-Want the full version of this challenge?
+Want to read about challenges to these lines?
 See North Carolina v.
 Covington below.
 Jump there now.

 Here’s a sequential look at what’s taken place.

 2010 – A Census is taken and a big shift at the polls